DIWAKARKASHYAP/solidityLottery/README.md

 lottery code in solidity written by diwakar

 this contract is written by me .
-In this contract only vser can generate random number and find winner in this smart contract , we build some extra features :-
+In this contract only user can generate random number and find winner in this smart contract , we build some extra features :-
       1. this contract is reuseable due to removeAllUser() function .
 Due to this function , after find winner you can restart the contract with zero users